orbeon/orbeon-forms-doc/form-runner/api/persistence/search.md

     - All the previously deprecated elements mentioned below have been removed, and are not sent to the search API.
 - 2011-11-22: Deprecation
     - app and form elements:
         - these elements are deprecated and will be removed in the future.
-As of Orbeon Forms 3.9, they are present but empty
+Since Orbeon Forms 3.9, they are present but empty
         - to obtain the app and form name being queried, extract them instead from the search URL
     - `sort-key` element:
         - this element was present but never used and will be removed in the future